h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Resume.md

       - Update status of features on JIRA after getting test results from finished tests.
     - Updating our core automation framework that's used throughout our testing scripts.
       - Updating our POM repository.
+      - Adding new feature files for our BDD framework.
-    - Talk with my designated developer to brainstorm potential fixes to bugs.
+    - Talk with my designated developer to brainstorm potential causes for bugs.

 #
 #### Documentation